tanaysuthar/kubernetes-vagrant/README.md

 - 1 master node (k8s-master)
 - 2 worker node (node1, node2)

-Each machine is having 2048 GB memory and 2 CPUs
+Each machine is having 2048 GB memory and 2 CPUs (check Vagrantfile)

-Here is the Vagrantfile for the ref:

 ### Start the hosts with following commands